GuillermoBustosPerez/In-between-methods/Bustos-Pérez-et-al-Between-Methods.md

 ## Acknowledgements

+The authors wish to thank the editor and the two anonymous reviewers for their comments and suggestions.
 This research has been possible thanks to the Program for the Requalification of the University System Margarita Salas (CA1/RSUE/2021-00743) financed through the Spanish “Recovery, Transformation and Resilience Plan” and managed from the Ministry of Universities (Ministerio de Universidades) and the Autonomous University of Madrid (Universidad Autónoma de Madrid).
-This article is the result of the research project PID2019-103987GB-C33, “En los limites de la
-diversidad: comportamiento Neandertal en el centro y sur de la Penisula Iberica” financed by Agencia Estatal de Investigación (AEI) and Fondo Europeo de Desarrollo Regional (FEDER).
+This article is the result of the research project PID2019-103987GB-C33, “En los limites de la diversidad: comportamiento Neandertal en el centro y sur de la Penisula Iberica” financed by Agencia Estatal de Investigación (AEI) and Fondo Europeo de Desarrollo Regional (FEDER).
 This study was also supported by project PID2019-103987GB-C31 from the Spanish Ministry of Science and Innovation (MICINN).
 Development of the experimentation and analysis of the materials were undertaken at the Laboratory of Experimental Archaeology (Universidad Autónoma de Madrid).
 The research technical support of Maria Dolors Guillén was supported by the Spanish Ministry of Science and Innovation through the “María de Maeztu” excellence accreditation (CEX2019-000945-M).

 ## References